How do I audition?

 After completing the audition you are eligible for membership.
 The one-time initial dues for both Sweet Adelines International and Rocky Mountain Region 8 (our region) will be $230.

-After that, International and Regional dues are escrowed each month for the following year and are included in the monthly dues of around $40.
-The remainder that is not escrowed for International and Regional dues goes back to the chorus to pay for rehearsal rental, chorus costumes, music purchases, coaching, the music director's stipend and other fixed expenses.
+After the initial lump sum dues, International and Regional dues are escrowed each month for the following year and are included in the monthly dues of around $40.
+The remainder that is not escrowed for International and Regional dues goes back to the chorus to pay for rehearsal space rental, chorus costumes, music purchases, coaching, the music director's stipend and other fixed expenses.

 Do I have to be an experienced singer?